LexBorisoff/web-cli/README.md

 > ⚙️ indicates that configuration is required.

-All value options, except `profile`, work without any initial configuration but, when such config is set up, the options' usage becomes more enhanced.
-Refer to each option as well as [*Browsers Configuration*](#browsers-configuration) and [*Engines Configuration*](#engines-configuration) for more details.
+All value options, except `profile`, work without any initial configuration but the options' usage becomes more enhanced when such config is set up.
+Refer to each option as well as [*browsers configuration*](#browsers-configuration) and [*engines configuration*](#engines-configuration) for more details.

 #### *Flag Options* <a name="flag-options"></a>